learn-co-curriculum/dsc-skewness-and-kurtosis-lab/README.md

 * Measure, visualize, and interpret the skewness of a dataset

 ## Bring in SciPy
-In the previous lesson, we have seen formulas for calculating skewness and kurtosis for a given dataset.
-Scipy comes packaged with these functions and  provides an easy way to calculate these two quantities, see [scipy.stats.kurtosis](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kurtosis.html#scipy.stats.kurtosis) and [scipy.stats.skew](scipy.stats.skew).
-Check out the official SciPy documentation for digging deeper into this.
-Right now we can use format:
+In the previous lesson, you have seen formulas to calculate skewness and kurtosis for your data.
+Scipy comes packaged with these functions and provides an easy way to calculate these two quantities, see [scipy.stats.kurtosis](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kurtosis.html#scipy.stats.kurtosis) and [scipy.stats.skew](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kurtosis.html#scipy.stats.skew).
+Check out the official SciPy documentation to dig deeper into this.
+Right now you can use:
-> **scipy.stats.kurtosis(x)**
+> `scipy.stats.kurtosis(x)`

-> **scipy.stats.skew(x)**
+> `scipy.stats.skew(x)`

-Where x is a random continuous variable.
+Where $x$ is a random variable.

-We shall generate two synthetic datasets and measure/visualize and compare their skew and kurtosis in this lab.
-So lets get to it.
+You'll generate two datasets and measure/visualize and compare their skew and kurtosis in this lab.

 ```python